zubyj/zubyj/README.md

 # Hi there, I'm Zuby!
 Software Engineer 👋

- I'm currently searching for a software engineering position

- ---

 I love making all types of apps - web apps, mobile apps, desktop apps, you name it.
 I recently graduated with a B.S in Computer Science.
 One of my goals for 2023 is to contribute to open-source projects.

+ I'm currently searching for a software engineering position

+<a href="#" class="button">Post comment (link)</a>

 ## 💻 Cool projects I made
 ---

-- 📷 [MyMorph](https://https://apps.apple.com/us/app/mymorph/id1554421298) - iOS app that morphs two faces together using computer vision (13k downloads on the iOS App Store)
+- 📷 [MyMorph](https://apps.apple.com/us/app/mymorph/id1554421298) - iOS app that morphs two faces together using computer vision (13k downloads on the iOS App Store)

 - ⏱️ [iCare Countdown Timer](https://icaretimer.com/) - Windows/MacOS app that lets users set intervals to take breaks